HarperDB/documentation/docs/rest/README.md

 ## PUT

 This can be used to update a record with a provided record.
-This is handled by the Resource `static` method `put(recordId, request)`.
+This is handled by the Resource method `put(record)`.

 ### `PUT /my-resource/<record-id>`